MrBlueXav/Dekrispator_H747/README.md

 You should be able to import the project in STM32CubeIDE, I think all necessary files are in the repository.
 There are also makefiles in /Release/ folder.
-The background image (Dekrispator-screen.bin file) should be written in QSPI Flash device with STM32CubeProgrammer application at address *0x97E8 0000* which is 1.5MB before end of memory.
+The background image for LCD (QSPI_Flash/Dekrispator-screen.bin file) should be written in QSPI Flash device with STM32CubeProgrammer application at address *0x97E8 0000* which is 1.5MB before end of memory.
 Be sure to power your board with good PSU (> 1.5 A ?) especially with use of a midi controller, I had USB unstabilities because of unsufficient power in my PC plugs!

 ----